SzymonRojek/my-music-website/readme.md

 <img src="./src/images/music-web.gif" width="150" height="250">

-## 🎥  Preview site :arrow_right: [clickHere](https://szymonrojek.github.io/my-music-website/)
+## 🎥 Preview site :arrow_right: [live demo](https://szymonrojek.github.io/my-music-website/)

 ## Description:

 Music is always with me - nylon gutiar is the biggest passion in my live so I have decided to create my personal music website and share my music with you.
 Please check it out.

 ## Technologies:

 <table>
   <tr>